tfihsdeR/ahtapod-text-share-backend/README.md

 ## Running the Frontend
 - Open a new terminal window.
-- Navigate to the backend directory:
+- Download to the frontend directory:
     - ***git clone https://github.com/tfihsdeR/ahtapod-text-share-frontend.git***

 - Install any required dependencies: